 Other tumours that affect the pancreas include: cancers of the bile duct, cancers of the duodenum, cancers of the endocrine cells, and mucinous cystic neoplasms.
-In general, these are resected where possible.
+In general, these are resected when possible.

 What tests are done?